MarcelGarus/c1c/README.md

 # c1c

-A compiler for `.c1` files - just like regular C files, but array indexes start at 1.
+A compiler for `.c1` files - they're just regular C files, except array indexes start at 1.

 ## Motivation

-Did you ever feel the need to torture a software engineer?
+Do you ever feel the need to torture a software engineer?
 The c1 programming language is the perfect fit for you!

 ## How to install

 Just download c1c and add it to your path.
 There's a linux executable in the repo, or you can build the compiler from source (`c1c.c`).

+**Note**:
+You need to have `gcc` installed for the compiler to work.

 ## Usage